decentdao/fractal-docs/developer-guides/introduction-to-modules/creating-a-factory.md

 #### Create

 Next, add a `create` method to your factory.
 This will be the method that the DAO uses to create and deploy new modules.
-This method takes an array of bytes and decodes them to help initialize/setup each module.&#x20;
+This method takes an array of bytes and decodes them to help initialize/setup each module.

 {% hint style="info" %}
 The salt variable created in line 14 below is an encoded array of bytes used by Create2 to determine the contract address of the deployed treasury module.
 This salt value is hashed together with tx.orgin, the chain.Id to create unique salt values per user and contract deployment.